Hans van Mierlo: Cabinet of Dries van Agt

-After the Dutch general election of 1981 Van Mierlo was asked by Jan Terlouw to become Minister of Defence in the Second Van Agt cabinet under Prime Minister Dries van Agt of the Christian Democratic Appeal (CDA) and served from 11 September 1981 until 4 November 1982.
-After the Dutch Senate election of 1983 Van Mierlo was elected as a Senator serving from 13 September 1983 until 4 June 1986.
+After the 1981 general election Van Mierlo was asked by Jan Terlouw to become Minister of Defence in the Second Van Agt cabinet under Prime Minister Dries van Agt of the Christian Democratic Appeal (CDA) and served from 11 September 1981 until 4 November 1982.
+After the 1983 Senate election of 1983 Van Mierlo was elected to the Senate, serving from 13 September 1983 until 4 June 1986.

-In 1986 Van Mierlo staged a political comeback and was reelected as Leader of the Democrats 66 on 25 January 1986.
-For the Dutch general election of 1986 Van Mierlo back as lijsttrekker won nine seats.
-For the Dutch general election of 1989 Van Mierlo again as lijsttrekker won twelve seats.
-For the Dutch general election of 1994 Van Mierlo for the sixth time as Lijsttrekker won twenty four seats and the Democrats 66 became major-party in the House of Representatives.
+In 1986 Van Mierlo staged a political comeback and was re-elected as Leader of the Democrats 66 on 25 January 1986.
+For the 1986 general election, Van Mierlo, back as lead candidate, won nine seats.
+For the 1989 general election Van Mierlo, again as lead candidate, won twelve seats.
+For the 1994 general election Van Mierlo, for the sixth time as lead candidate, won twenty four seats and the Democrats 66 became a major party in the House of Representatives.

 Cabinet of Wim Kok

-After an arduous cabinet formation with the Labour Party and the People's Party for Freedom and Democracy (VVD) a deal was struck that resulted in the First Kok cabinet with Van Mierlo becoming Deputy Prime Minister and Minister of Foreign Affairs serving from 22 August 1994 until 3 August 1998.
+After an arduous cabinet formation with the Labour Party and the People's Party for Freedom and Democracy (VVD), a deal was struck that resulted in the First Kok cabinet with Van Mierlo becoming Deputy Prime Minister and Minister of Foreign Affairs serving from 22 August 1994 until 3 August 1998.

-The First Kok cabinet was considered groundbreaking in Dutch politics because it was the first Cabinet of the Netherlands since 1908 without a Christian democratic party.
-On 7 March 1997 Van Mierlo announced his retirement as Leader of the Democrats 66.
+The First Kok cabinet was considered groundbreaking in Dutch politics, because it was the first Cabinet of the Netherlands since 1908 without a Christian democratic party.
+On 7 March 1997, Van Mierlo announced his retirement as Leader of the Democrats 66.
 Van Mierlo remained Deputy Prime Minister and Minister of Foreign Affairs until the Second Kok cabinet was installed on 3 August 1998.
-For the Dutch general election of 1998 Van Mierlo was reelected to the House of Representatives on 19 May 1998 but resigned on 18 August 1998.
+For the 1998 general election, Van Mierlo was re-elected to the House of Representatives on 19 May 1998 but resigned on 18 August 1998.